the episode

 John McLarty: Right.
 So grace and works do not mix.

 Kimberly Faith: That’s right.
-There’s a verse actually Yes.
-That says the again, going back to the legal field, this is not salvation is a gift and it’s not grace isn’t like being put on probation.
-Right.
-Okay?
+There’s a verse actually that says that.
+So again, going back to the legal field, this is salvation is a gift and it’s not, grace isn’t like being put on probation.

-So like you’ve got a suspended imposition of sentence where if you if you mess up, the judge is gonna revoke your probation.
+Kimberly Faith: Okay?
+So like you’ve got a suspended imposition of sentence where if you mess up, the judge is going to revoke your probation.
+No.

-John McLarty: No. And that goes back to what a terrible way to for god to live.
-Right.
-That we’re on probation, and we can we have eternal life, which wouldn’t be eternal if we could lose it, but we have this life that God has given us that would be, you know, fellowship with him eternally, but we could lose it at any moment, any day.
-The probation lack of peace.
+John McLarty: That we’re on probation, and we can have eternal life, which wouldn’t be eternal if we could lose it, but we have this life that God has given us that would be, you know, fellowship with him eternally, but we could lose it at any moment, any day.
+What a lack of peace.

 John McLarty: Again, the judge has decreed it.

 Kimberly Faith: That’s right.
-Which kind of brings us to the fourth one Mhmm.
-Which is the seal of the spirit is unbreakable.
+Which kind of brings us to the fourth one which is the seal of the spirit is unbreakable.
 So why don’t you read Ephesians

 John McLarty: Yeah.
 I love this one.
-Ephesians, one thirteen through 14.
+Ephesians, 1:13-14.
 Having believed, you were sealed with the holy spirit of promise, who is the guarantee of our inheritance until the redemption of the purchased possession.
 I love that.
 Sealed.

-Yeah.
-And I think of legal you know, I think of a sealed document.
-Right.
-Sealed, stamped.
+John McLarty: And I think of legal you know, I think of a sealed document.

 Kimberly Faith: Right.
 Yeah.
 And who can break the seal?